maapteh/playground-throughput/README.md

 # tps express cache
 > make it faster

 Throughput; the higher the better.
 This means that the server is capable of successfully executing that many number of requests per unit of time.
+This playground belongs to my article https://medium.com/@mpth/nodejs-and-react-ssr-the-need-for-foul-play-30c0f795e72a

 ## Introduction
 Two middlewares are introduced to be able to have a better TPS with express.
 It is all based on our current max TPS.
 Then we take 5 off this amount to be able to still have CPU power to handle responses from memory.